TayMcQuaya/AudioBook-Organizer/documentation/Login_System/Google_Auth/GOOGLE_OAUTH_SETUP_GUIDE.md

-# 🔐 Google OAuth Setup Guide for AudioBook Creator
+# 🔐 Google OAuth Setup Guide for AudioBook Organizer

 ## Overview

-This guide will help you set up Google OAuth authentication for your AudioBook Creator application using Supabase.
+This guide will help you set up Google OAuth authentication for your AudioBook Organizer application using Supabase.
 The integration is now complete on the frontend - you just need to configure the backend services.

 ## 📋 Prerequisites

 - A Google Cloud Platform (GCP) account
 - A Supabase project
-- Access to your AudioBook Creator backend configuration
+- Access to your AudioBook Organizer backend configuration

 ---